SlavaJSFE/react-game/README.md

 # react-game
-1. Fork repository on your computer
+1. Clone repository on your computer
 2. Enter folder react-game
-3. Run command npm install
+3. Run command `npm install`
-4. Run command npm start to run the project in dev-server mode
+4. Run command `npm start` to run the project in dev-server mode